TFEL/Math

 t2tot2

-, etc.. and views to those objects in a matrix.
+, etc. and views to those objects in a matrix.

-Let us consider an mathematical object \(o_{3}\) resulting from the derivation of an mathematical object \(o_{1}\) of arity \(a_{1}\) with respect to an mathematical object \(o_{2}\) of arity \(a_{2}\). \(o_{3}\) has an arity of \(a_{1}+a_{2}\).
+Let us consider a mathematical object \(o_{3}\) resulting from the derivation of a mathematical object \(o_{1}\) of arity \(a_{1}\) with respect to a mathematical object \(o_{2}\) of arity \(a_{2}\). \(o_{3}\) has an arity of \(a_{1}+a_{2}\).

 The storage of those objects are described respectively by the indexing policies \(p_{1}\) and \(p_{2}\).
 We assume that the object \(o_{1}\) can be stored in a memory area of size \(s_{1}\) and that the object \(o_{2}\) can be stored in a memory area of size \(s_{2}\).
 Then the object \(o_{3}\) can be stored in a memory location \(s_{1}\,s_{2}\).